How Much Does It Cost to Develop an Apple Reality Pro App?

-woman wearing an apple reality headset
+woman wearing an apple Vision pro headset

-To give you a rough estimate of the cost of developing an Apple Reality Pro application, we need a sample app to work with.
+To give you a rough estimate of the cost of developing an Apple Vision Pro application, we need a sample app to work with.
 Let’s focus on a fully immersive meditation app built from scratch.

-• An immersive meditation application with biofeedback, audio, progress tracking, and stunning visuals.
+Project assumptions: An immersive meditation application with biofeedback, audio, progress tracking, and stunning visuals.

 Immersive environments